 3. Regenerative braking

-In this article, let us first discuss dynamic braking that is mostly used in variable frequency drives.
+In this article, let us first discuss dynamic braking, primarily used in variable frequency drives.

 Dynamic Braking in Variable Frequency Drive

 First, let us understand the working principle of the VF drive.
-The drive has three major sections, the converter, DC capacitor, and inverter.
-The three-phase supply is rectified in the converter section using the p-n junction diodes or the IGBTs.
-The converter section can be of 6 pulses or 12 pulse configuration.
-If the drive is of large rating, 12 pulse rectifications should be preferred so that lower-order harmonics 5thand 7th get eliminated.
-The block diagram of the VF drive is as given below.
+The drive has three major sections: the converter, DC capacitor, and inverter.
+The converter section rectifies the three-phase supply using the p-n junction diodes or the IGBTs.
+The converter section can be of 6 pulses or 12-pulse configurations.
+If the drive is of large rating, 12 pulse rectifications should be preferred so that lower-order harmonics 5th and 7th get eliminated.
+The block diagram of the VF drive is given below.

 The input three-phase supply is fed to the diode bridge rectifier that converts AC voltage into DC voltage.
-The magnitude of the DC voltage at the capacitor terminal is 1.35 * Vrms, where Vrms is the root mean square (RMS) value of the input supply.
+The magnitude of the DC voltage at the capacitor terminal is 1.35 * Vrms, where Vrms is the input supply’s root mean square (RMS) value.

 The DC voltage is fed to the inverter circuit.
 The inverter circuit has six IGBTs (Insulated Gate Bipolar Transistor).
 The IGBTs are switched on and off through the PWM(pulse width modulator) controller.

 In pulse width modulation, the carrier frequency (Range 1KHz-15 KHz) is modulated with the sinusoidal frequency (Range 0.1 -50 Hz) to get the base drive pulses.
-In the PWM inverter, both the voltage and frequency are increased/decreased at the same rate to maintain the constant flux in the motor so that constant torque delivery can be ensured.
+In the PWM inverter, both the voltage and frequency are increased/decreased at the same rate to maintain the constant flux in the motor to ensure constant torque delivery.

 Working of Dynamic Braking in VFD

-In this condition, the actual speed of the motor is more than the synchronous speed, and the motor acts as a generator and it starts feeding energy into the capacitor bank through IGBTs of the inverter.
+In this condition, the actual speed of the motor is more than the synchronous speed, and the motor acts as a generator, and it starts feeding energy into the capacitor bank through the IGBTs of the inverter.
 As a result of this, the voltage across the capacitor bank increases.
-In normal conditions, for 440 Volt drive, the voltage across the capacitor is 635 volts.
-However, if the motor goes in generating mode the voltage across the capacitor bank increases.
+In normal conditions, for a 440 Volt drive, the voltage across the capacitor is 635 volts; however, if the motor goes into generating mode, the voltage across the capacitor bank increases.

-The additional energy that gets stored in the capacitor bank during generating mode operation needs to be dissipated for lowering the speed of the motor.
+The additional energy that gets stored in the capacitor bank during generating mode operation needs to be dissipated to lower the speed of the motor.

 Block Diagram of Dynamic Braking in VFD

-The block diagram of the dynamic braking in VFD is as given below.
+The block diagram of the dynamic braking in VFD is given below.

-When the voltage increases above its rated voltage the drive sense it as an over-voltage and the controller switch on the dynamic braking transistor and the additional energy gets dissipated in the braking resistor.
+When the voltage increases above its rated voltage, the drive senses it as an over-voltage, and the controller switches on the dynamic braking transistor, and the additional energy gets dissipated in the braking resistor.
 The capacitor voltage returns to normal voltage level after dissipating the additional energy in the braking resistor.

 Good learning platform